-I’m sure people do it to me!
+I’m sure people go looking for me!
+And, what a world of information they will find!
 I’m an open book.
 I say, have at it.
-If someone discovers something about me and they decide not to date me, that’s fine.
+If it results in someone discovering something about me they don’t like, and they decide not to date me, that’s fine.
 I’d rather not have my time wasted if they’ve already made up their mind.

-I remember being out on a date with a guy once and he referenced something about me that I know I hadn’t told him.
+I remember being out on a date with a guy once and he referenced something about me that I know I hadn’t told him yet.
 I giggled inside.
 I rolled with it.
 I don’t care.

 These are a few of my favorite cyberstalking stories:

 First was a guy named Mike*.
 I had coffee with Mike.
-All I knew about him after the date was his first name, his age, his career, he somehow worked with computers and that he was a hobby dirt biker.
-I searched dirt bike competitions in my area, scrolled through the roster finding all the dudes named Mike in his age range.
-The purpose of that was to get last names.
-Once I had full names to work with I searched on that and made the connection to the line of work he was in.
-Boom!
+All I knew about him after the date was his first name, his age, he somehow worked with computers and that he was a hobby dirt biker.
+This is what I did: I searched dirt bike competitions in my area, scrolled through the roster finding all the dudes named Mike in his age range with the purpose to figure out his last name.
+I googled every Mike so and so until I found him.
+And, I did.

 I actually never went out with that guy again.
 I didn’t hear from him – nothing to do with what I found online.